bytechefhq/bytechef/README.md

 # Introduction

-Integri Atlas is an open-source, extendable automated workflow engine built on Spring Boot, designed to be dead simple.
+Bytechef Atlas is an open-source, extendable automated workflow engine built on Spring Boot, designed to be dead simple.

-Integri Atlas can run on one or a thousand machines depending on your scaling needs.
+Bytechef Atlas can run on one or a thousand machines depending on your scaling needs.

-In Integri Atlas, work to be done is defined as a set of tasks called a Workflow.
+In Bytechef Atlas, work to be done is defined as a set of tasks called a Workflow.
 Workflows can be sourced from many locations but typically they live on a Git repository where they can be versioned and tracked.

-Integri Atlas was originally built to support the need to transcode massive amounts of video in parallel.
+Bytechef Atlas was originally built to support the need to transcode massive amounts of video in parallel.
 Since transcoding video is a CPU and time instensive process I had to scale horizontally.
 Moreover, I needed a way to monitor these long running jobs, auto-retry them and otherwise control their execution.

 # Tasks